-Amazed and rejoicing at this unexpected turn of events, Michael and Colleen returned home and on October 10, 2006, met with sixteen other believers to pray for this new vision and the unsolicited alliance with Harvest Bible Fellowship.
+Amazed and rejoicing at this unexpected turn of events, Michael and Colleen returned home and on October 10, 2006, met with sixteen other believers to share with and pray for this new vision and the unsolicited alliance with Harvest Bible Fellowship.
 Over the next few weeks, as they were instructed to simply pray and not “recruit,” the Core Group of participants grew to about 40 people.
-God was doing this, as no one was "invited"—rather, people called in as they heard from the Lord individually.
+God was clearly working.

-After initially gathering in homes, we began meeting on Saturday evenings at the River Chase recreational facility in Fenton, MO.
+After initially gathering in homes, we began meeting on Saturday evenings at the River Chase recreational facility in Fenton, Missouri.

-On November 18 and 19, 2006, we had our first retreat in Elsah, IL, where we experienced God's presence and power through worship and fellowship.
-In just a few weeks after getting to know each other, the people in the Core Group became the closest friends.
-The Lord was doing something very special.
+On November 18 and 19, 2006, we had our first retreat in Elsah, Illinois, where we experienced an unprecedented closeness with God through worship and fellowship.
+Just a few weeks after getting to know each other, the people in the Core Group became the closest friends.

-On December 5, 2006, the leaders of the Harvest Fellowship, Kent Shaw and Gordon Zwirkoski, came to visit the Core Group for the first time.
-With much thanksgiving and praise we officially became a part of Harvest Bible Fellowship.
-On January 17, 2007, the growing Core Group visited Harvest Bible Chapel in Chicago.
-Pastor James took the time to personally meet with the group, exhorting us to stay the course.
-The Fellowship elders continued to teach and equip both Pastor Michael and the Core Group training us to become the Launch Team for the new church.
+On December 17, 2006, the Core Group visited Harvest Bible Chapel in Chicago (Rolling Meadows).
+Pastor James MacDonald personally took the time to meet with the group exhorting us to stay the course.
+The Fellowship elders continued to teach and equip both Pastor Michael and the Core Group training us to become an effective launch team for the new church.

-The initial excitement was soon challenged by spiritual warfare and persecution.
-The enemy tried to squelch our excitement as two days before launch some neighbors complained to the school district resenting our advertising signs and accusing the school of affiliation with a Bible-believing church.
+The launch did not happen without challenges, spiritual warfare and persecution.
+The enemy tried to squelch our excitement as two days before launch some neighbors complained to the school district after seeing our advertisements and accused the school of affiliating with a Bible-believing church.
 The school officials gave in with fear and almost canceled our contract.
 Gloriously, the Lord was already working on a solution.
-We were able to secure a new and much better facility for Sunday worship at the Doubletree Hotel in Chesterfield.
-We moved to the new location less than six weeks after launch and never looked back.
+We were able to secure a different and much better facility for Sunday worship – the Conference Center at the Doubletree Hotel in Chesterfield.
+We moved to the new location six weeks after launch and never looked back.
 The Doubletree Hotel became our Sunday morning home for the next four years.

 In August of 2011, Harvest St. Louis leased a church building at 17550 Wild Horse Creek Road in Chesterfield.
 Little did we know that God intended this to be an interim step to bringing us a year later to our current church building less than half a mile down the road at 17795 Wild Horse Creek Road By His grace, we continue to grow as we worship, walk, work, and witness for Christ.
 We focus on making quality disciples, proclaiming the authority of God’s Word without apology, lifting high the name of Jesus in worship, believing firmly in the power of prayer, and sharing the good news of Jesus with boldness.

 "Oh, sing to the Lord a new song, for He has done marvelous things!"
 Psalm 98:1